openbaton/fm-system/README.md

 ## How the HEAL method works

-The `openbaton-fms` as soon as it gets an alarm from the VIM, it checks if the alarm is referred to a VNF and it sends the Heal VNF message to the NFVO which forward it to the respective VNFM.
+The `openbaton-fms` as soon as it gets an alarm from the VIM, it checks if the alarm is referred to a VNF ("isVNFAlarm": true) and it sends the Heal VNF message to the NFVO which forwards it to the respective VNFM.
-The VNFM executes in the failed VNFC the scripts in the HEAL lifecycle event.
+The VNFM will then execute, in the failed VNFC, the scripts in the HEAL lifecycle event.
 Here an example of the heal script you can use:

 ```bash